stigwue/eneyi/README.md

 ### URL

-Destination URL is a constant provided in file *config.php*.
+Destination URL is appended to BASE_URL, a constant defined in file *config.php*.

 ### Data